The percolation energy field and its logarithmic partner: Introduction

 Equation~\eqref{eqn::energy_two_point_new} may suggest that the field $\phi$ is trivial, but this is clearly not the case.
 This unusual behavior is due to the logarithm in the normalization of $\phi_a$, which is related to the logarithmic nature of the percolation CFT (see \cite{CF24,CamiaFeng2024logarithmic}).

 \begin{remark} To simplify the notation, we write $f\lesssim g$ if $f/g$ is bounded by a finite constant from above, and $f \asymp g$ if $f \lesssim g$ and $g \lesssim f$.
-We emphasize that, using the same strategy as in our proof of Theorem~\ref{thm::energy_spin}, one can show that, with the notation of Theorem~\ref{thm::energy_spin}, when $\ell \geq 2$,
+We emphasize that, using the same strategy as in our proof of Theorem~\ref{thm::energy_spin}, one can show that, with the notation of Theorem~\ref{thm::energy_spin}, { The mechanism that leads to the presence of $\vert\log a \vert$ is shown in Figure~\ref{fig::log_geometry_energy}.
+More generally, for any $\ell \geq 2$,}